Arda Güler

-Arda Güler (/tr/; born 25 February 2005) is a Turkish professional footballer who plays as an attacking midfielder or winger for club Real Madrid and the Turkey national team.
+Arda Güler (/tr/; born 25 February 2005) is a Turkish professional footballer who primarily plays as an attacking midfielder for club Real Madrid and the Turkey national team.
 He is regarded as one of the best young players in the world.

 Güler began his senior career with the Turkish club Fenerbahçe in 2021, where he won the Turkish Cup in 2023.
 In 2023, Güler signed with Real Madrid.
-In his inaugural season with the Spanish giants, he won the La Liga and the UEFA Champions League.
+In his inaugural season with the Spanish giants, he won La Liga and the UEFA Champions League.

 At the international level, Güler made his senior debut for Turkey in 2022.
-He was a member of the squad for UEFA Euro 2024 and played a key role in the team's run to the quarter-finals.
+He was a member of the squad for UEFA Euro 2024, and played a key role in the team's run to the quarter-finals.
+He also represented Turkey at the 2026 FIFA World Cup.

 Club career

 Early career

-Güler started his youth career at Ankara-based club Gençlerbirliği, in 2014.
-Arda Güler was discovered by Turkish powerhouse Fenerbahçe on 20 February 2019, when he was only 13 years old, and was included in the youth squad.
+Güler started his youth career at Ankara-based club Gençlerbirliği in 2014.
+Arda Güler was discovered by Fenerbahçe on 20 February 2019, when he was only 13 years old, and was included in the youth squad.
 Güler, who has played in all of the Fenerbahçe youth teams including U-15, U-16 and U-19, first started playing for the Fenerbahçe U-15 team in the 2018-19 season, and was taken to the U-16 team in 2020 and the U19 team in 2021.
 He contributed 7 goals and 4 assists in 18 matches for the Fenerbahçe U-19 team.
 He made 3 goals and 1 assist in the U-19 Play-Off quarterfinal match, and thus attracted attention as the top scorer in that season's Play-Off.

-In July 2021, Güler began waiting for his place in the Fenerbahçe’s first team.